You'll need the correct permission to create an API user

 If your disabled account is re-enabled, you'll need to unlock your API user in the same way.

-Incorrect credentials will normally be the most likely reason for unsuccessful authentication.
 Always be sure to double-check that you're using the correct username and password details when authenticating.

 If, after double-checking, the problem persists despite the fact that you think you're using the correct details and the API user is enabled, we'd recommend deleting the API user and creating a new one just to make absolutely sure.